LuisAnibalVasquez/factored-datathon-2023-Big-Data-Joropo/README.md

 # factored-datathon-2023-Big-Data-Joropo
-This repository contains the source code developed by the Big Data & Joropo team for the Datathon Factored 2023. <br />
+This repository contains the source code developed and all of the related files by the Big Data & Joropo team for the Datathon Factored 2023. <br />
 Index:
 - Data Extraction
 - Data Transformation